csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 # Loop construct

 - In OpenMP 5.0 a new `loop` worksharing construct was introduced
-- Less prescriptive, leaves more freedom to the implementation to do the work division
+- Leaves more freedom to the implementation to do the work division
-    - Tells the compiler/runtime only that the loop iterations are independent and can be executed in parallel
+    - tells the compiler/runtime only that the loop iterations are independent and can be executed in parallel

 <div class=column>